 The first gameweek of the new Fantasy Premier League season is now over.
-And it was a pretty high-scoring gameweek especially for managers that own Salah and Fernandes.
+And it was a pretty high-scoring round but is time to look forward to FPL Gameweek 2.

-So, here is one very important tip for you, FPL managers, from the very beginning of the article.
+And here is one very important GW2 tip for you, FPL managers, from the very beginning of the article.

 Keep your emotions in check.
-Do not make emotional decisions – rage transfers (for example if you do not own high-scoring players like Fernandes) and do not chase points from previous GW.
+Do not make emotional decisions – rage transfers and do not chase points from previous GW.